This is the US Station History section of

 CURRENT DESIGNATIONS

-Following an international agreement in the mid-1980's, the FCC redefined the classes of stations as:
+Following Rio, the FCC redefined the classes of stations as:

 Here is a look at what most people would consider the "Flamethrower" stations of the US.
-Peter Haas shares a number of his observations on the assignments and how they came to be the way they are today.
+Some of the comments are from Peter Haas, who shares his observations on the assignments and how they came to be the way they are today.

 Afterward is another listing of additional 50 kW stations in North America, many of which were squeezed onto the band with as many as 12 towers and extremely narrow beamwidths.